Office: CJ 4.327

 My latest book, released in November 2010, published by McGill Queen’s University Press, is entitled The Highway of the Atom.
 It was awarded the 2011 Gertrude J. Robinson book award for the best new book in communication studies by the Canadian Communication Association, and was shortlisted for the 2012 Canada Prize in the Social Sciences – The Harold Adams Innis Award of the Canadian Federation of Social Sciences and Humanities.
 It was recently reviewed in Topia: Canadian Journal of Cultural Studies 27, 2012.

-“Footbridge at Atwater: A Chorographic Inventory of Effects,” Thinking with Water, edited by Cecilia Chen, Janine MacLeod, and Astrida Neimanis, McGill-Queen’s University Press., forthcoming.
+“Footbridge at Atwater: A Chorographic Inventory of Effects,” Thinking with Water, edited by Cecilia Chen, Janine MacLeod, and Astrida Neimanis, McGill-Queen’s University Press, 2013.

-“Innis and I,” Harold Innis in the North, edited by William Buxton, McGill-Queen’s University Press, forthcoming.
+“Innis and I,” Harold Innis in the North, edited by William Buxton, McGill-Queen’s University Press, 2013.

 “Northern War Stories: The Dene, the Archive, and Canada’s Atomic Modernity.”
 Bearing Witness: Perspectives on War and Peace from the Arts and Humanities, edited by Sherrill Grace, Patrick Imbert, and Tiffany Johnstone.
-McGill-Queen’s University Press, Fall 2012.
+McGill-Queen’s University Press, 2013.

 My previous book, Signs of Danger: Waste, Trauma, and Nuclear Threat (2005), published in the Theory out of Bounds series at the University of Minnesota Press, was also awarded the Gertrude J. Robinson Book Prize.
 Several recent reviews can be found here: Semiotic Review of Books, Organization & Environment, and The Canadian Journal of Sociology Online.